 Do you supply a sound system?

 No, although I have taken voice lessons and can project naturally to an audience up to 50-75 people depending on the venue.
 I can also coordinate with a venue to have voice amplification supplied on site.

 What kind of training do you have for this work?

 I am also one of a few Life-Cycle Celebrants® with a long practice of working with families since 2009.
 I possess a rare combination of ceremony crafting experience and voice training.
-In 2008/2009 I studied the Fundamentals of Celebrancy with the Celebrant Foundation & Institute, which offers an anthropological review of how the world celebrates rites of passage like birth, marriage and death.
+I studied the Fundamentals of Celebrancy with the Celebrant Foundation & Institute, which offers an anthropological review of how the world celebrates rites of passage like birth, marriage and death.

 In addition to my Celebrant training, I am a Home Funeral Guide; completing my training in 2009 by Jerrigrace Lyons of Final Passages in Sebastopol, California.
 Jerrigrace has assisted nearly 1,000 families with caring for their own.
-In Arizona, we can legally care for our own.
+In many states, including Washington, we can legally care for our own.
 It is a profound honor to assist families who choose to be their own funeral director.